 What’s special about it?

-Make this post ideally relevant to the time of year for example a nice cosy woollen blanket post in October.
+Make this post ideally relevant to the time of year.
+For example, a nice cosy woollen blanket post in October.
 Or gift ideas for teachers in July.

 Include a gorgeous image at the top of your email to attract attention straight away.

-And maybe you can do something special e.g. offer free postage and packaging on that product that week or combine it with another producct to create a special Set of the Month.
+And maybe you can offer something special. eg/ free postage and packaging on that product that week or combine it with another product to create a special ‘Set of the Month’.

 20. Do a timely post or email